Mitkosa333/job-posting/mongodb-scripts/README.md

 After creating mock data:

+1. **Set up OpenAI** (optional but recommended):
+   - Add your OpenAI API key to `.env` file
+   - This enables real AI-powered candidate matching

-1. Start your Next.js application: `npm run dev`
+2. **Start your Next.js application**: `npm run dev`

+3. **Test the application**:
-2. Visit `/recruiter` to see job listings with qualified candidates
+   - Visit `/recruiter` to see job listings with qualified candidates
-3. Visit `/jobs/[id]` to see individual job details
+   - Visit `/jobs/[id]` to see individual job details
-4. Click on candidates to view their detailed profiles and resume text
+   - Click on candidates to view their detailed profiles and resume text

+4. **Test AI integration** (if OpenAI configured):
-5. Submit new applications via the homepage form (text-based resume)
+   - Submit new applications via homepage form → AI matches against all jobs
+   - Post new jobs via recruiter dashboard → AI matches against all candidates
+   - Check console logs for "OpenAI analysis complete" messages

+5. **Test UI features**:
-6. Test the expand/collapse functionality for candidate lists
+   - Expand/collapse functionality for candidate lists
+   - Real-time filtering of qualified candidates (>50% match)

-The application will now display realistic candidate data with professional resumes and proper filtering!
+The application will display either realistic mock data or real AI-powered matching depending on your OpenAI configuration!